 It’s your chance to tell your website visitors or customers…

-- How you share & collect customer information
+- How you share & collect personal information

 - How to contact you in the event they want to complain or inquire about their information